-'''

 Tag: friction_read_matrices (control.in)

-'''

-Usage: friction_read_matrices boolean Purpose: This keyword leads to skipping the evaluation of electron-phonon matrix elements.
-FHI-aims will read the matrix elements from files, generated by the keyword output friction_matrices .
-Currently not valid for ScaLAPACK calculations. boolean: .true, or .false.
+Usage: friction_read_matrices boolean

+Purpose: This keyword leads to skipping the evaluation of electron-phonon matrix elements.
+FHI-aims will read the matrix elements from files, generated by the keyword output friction_matrices.
+Currently not valid for ScaLAPACK calculations.
+This is legacy infrastructure, please use friction_elsi restart read.